 - Keep Your Feet Warm

 Bring something sturdy for winter.
 If you’re walking around in Converse in December, you’re not going to be a very happy camper: canvas is just not very good at keeping out the cold.
 I highly recommend bringing a pair of warm winter boots.
 The city streets are generally pretty clear, and I didn’t find myself needing snow boots.
 However, I did end up using my hiking boots for various adventures outside the city, so I was very glad to have them.
 Think about the kinds of activities you’ll be doing, as far as you know: where does your study tour go?
-Are you doing any of the optional travel tours?
 Whatever you decide, try and prepare your footwear, because it can really make a difference.
 Good shoes for walking!
 And bring warm socks!
 A fresh pair of socks = fresh perspective.